Report: Nearly 3,000 LAPD Employees Seek Exemptions To Vaccine Mandate

 LOS ANGELES (CBSLA) — Los Angeles Police Chief Michel Moore said Tuesday that the department will wait for instructions from city officials after it was reported that thousands of LAPD employees plan to use religious or medical exemptions for the city’s COVID-19 vaccine mandate.

 “We have seen a number of our personnel who have filed for an intent to have an exemption, based on either medical or sincerely held religious belief,” Moore told the Los Angeles Police Commission.
-“The department will wait for the city to provide instructions relative to the interpretation and what will happen to those intentions to file.”READ MORE: Steve Martin, Jim Carrey & Fellow Comedians React To Death Of Norm Macdonald
+“The department will wait for the city to provide instructions relative to the interpretation and what will happen to those intentions to file.”READ MORE: Recall Effort Fails, California Gov. Gavin Newsom Remains In Office

-On Monday, The Los Angeles Times reported that 2,600 Los Angeles Police Department employees intend to seek religious exemptions and 350 plan to seek medical exemptions for the mandate requiring all city employees to get vaccinated.
+According to an internal memo sent to Mayor Eric Garcetti from the personnel department, 2,651 Los Angeles Police Department employees intend to seek religious exemptions and 368 plan to seek medical exemptions for the mandate requiring all city employees to get vaccinated.

 (© Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 City News Service contributed to this report.)